Secret Lives (film)

-Secret Lives is a 1937 British war drama film directed by Edmond T. Gréville and starring Brigitte Horney, Neil Hamilton and Raymond Lovell.
-It was made at Ealing Studios by the independent Phoenix Films.
+Secret Lives (U.S. title: I Married a Spy) is a 1937 British war drama film directed by Edmond T. Gréville and starring Brigitte Horney, Neil Hamilton and Raymond Lovell.
+It was written by Jeffrey Dell, Gréville, Basil Mason and Hugh Perceval based on a story by Paul de Sainte Colombe, and made at Ealing Studios by the independent Phoenix Films.
 The screenplay concerns a young woman who is recruited into the French secret service.

-The film is also known by the alternative title of I Married a Spy.

 Plot

-At the outbreak of the First World War a young German-born woman living in Paris is interned and then recruited into the French secret service for operations against Germany.
+At the outbreak of the First World War, a young German-born woman living in Paris is interned and then recruited into the French secret service for operations against Germany.